pcagas/hyde/notes/overview.md

 Each User has the following data stored for it:

-- User group (allowing previledge access to features/machies)
+- User group (allowing privileged access to features/machies)
 - List of examples (User can add/remove from this list)
 - List of user specific templates
-- List of simulations performed
+- List of past simulations performed
 - List of currently running simulations